huntermar3/Job-Tracker/README.md

 touch .env
 ```

-Then only add these 4 lines of text
+Then only add these 4 lines of text in the .env
 ```
 DB_HOST=localhost
 DB_NAME={whatever you named your database}